 How do you know where to go when you hit a big city?
-Our local expert in Madrid, Lauren Aloise, disects Spain’s largest city into manageable chunks.
+Writer Lauren Aloise dissects Spain’s largest city into manageable chunks.
 Experiencing different neighborhoods when traveling teaches you about the diversity of a city.

 Madrid is made up of over 128 different neighborhoods, each with its own unique personality and charm.
 But with so many places to explore, visitors are often left unsure of which neighborhoods best suit their needs.
 Here are ten of Madrid‘s most dynamic neighborhoods, and the places where I take my visitors.
 I love that each one offers a slightly different view of this incredible city.